Communication Complexity of the Secret Key Agreement in Algorithmic Information Theory: From Information-Theoretic Properties to Combinatorics of Graphs

 Similarly, for each $x\in L$ and for each $y\in R$ we have

-and for most $x$ and $y$ these bounds are tight. \end{proof} \begin{remark} In a graph satisfying the conditions of Lemma~\ref{l:graph-complexity-profile} each vertex has $D=2^{0.5n}$ neighbors.
+To prove that for most pairs $(x,y)$ these bounds are also tight, we use the fact that each vertex in the graph has $D$ neighbors.
+A pair $(x,y)\in E$ can be specified by a description of $x$ combined with the index of $y$ in the list of all neighbors of $x$.
+It follows that

+Therefore, if $C(x)$ is significantly (by at least $\omega(\log n)$) less than $n$, then $C(x,y)$ must be significantly less than $1.5n$.
+But we have seen that \eqref{eq:C(xy)>1.5n-O(logn)} is true for the vast majority of pairs $(x,y)$.
+Hence, for the vast majority of pairs we have $ C(x) \ge n - O(\log n).$ A similar argument implies that for most pairs $(x,y)\in E$ we have $C(y) \ge n - O(\log n)$. \end{proof} \begin{remark} In a graph satisfying the conditions of Lemma~\ref{l:graph-complexity-profile} each vertex has $D=2^{0.5n+O(\log n)}$ neighbors.
 Therefore, for \emph{all} $(x,y)\in E$ we have

 (given $x$, we can specify $y$ by its index in the list of all neighbors of $x$ and vice-versa.)
-From Lemma~\ref{l:graph-complexity-profile} it follows that for \emph{most} $(x,y)\in E$ these inequalities are tight, i.e., $C(x|y) = 0.5n + O(\log n)$ and $C(y|x) = 0.5n + O(\log n)$. \end{remark} \begin{remark} The density of edges in the graph $G=(L\cup R,E)$ (i.e., the ratio $\frac{|E|}{|L|\cdot|R|}$) corresponds on the logarithmic scale to the mutual information between $x$ and $y$.
+From Lemma~\ref{l:graph-complexity-profile} and the Kolmogorov--Levin theorem it follows that for \emph{most} $(x,y)\in E$ these inequalities are tight, i.e., $C(x|y) = 0.5n \pm O(\log n)$ and $C(y|x) = 0.5n \pm O(\log n)$. \end{remark} \begin{remark} The density of edges in the graph $G=(L\cup R,E)$ (i.e., the ratio $\frac{|E|}{|L|\cdot|R|}$) corresponds on the logarithmic scale to the mutual information between $x$ and $y$.
 Indeed, the equations in \eqref{eq:graph-complexity-profile} mean that for most $(x,y)\in E$

-In the sequel we pay attention to the density of edges in \emph{subgraphs} of $G$.
+Below we pay attention to the density of edges in the \emph{induced subgraphs} of $G$.
 We will see that this ratio corresponds in some sense to the property of ``extractability'' of the mutual information.
 We will show that for some specific graphs $G$ satisfying Lemma~\ref{l:graph-complexity-profile}, in all large enough induced subgraphs, the density of edges is close to $2^{-I(x:y)}$. \end{remark}

 \begin{example}[discrete plane] Let $\mathbb{F}_q$ be a finite field of cardinality $q=2^n$.
 Consider the set $L$ of points on plane $\mathbb{F}_q^2$ and the set $R$ of non-vertical lines, which can be represented as affine functions $y=ax-b$ for $(a,b)\in \mathbb{F}_q^2$.
 Let $G=(L\cup R,E)$ be the bipartite graph where a point $(x_0,y_0)$ is connected to a line $y=ax-b$ if and only if it is on the line i.e. $y_0=ax_0-b$.
 Clearly $|L|=|R|=2^{2n}$.
 The degree of each vertex is $2^n$ since there are exactly $q$ points on each line and there are exactly $q$ lines on each point.
 In the sequel we denote this graph by $G^{Pl}_n$.